philipturner/molecular-renderer/Documentation/windows-instructions.md

 ## Downloading Binaries

+Run `./install-libraries.bat` in Git Bash, at the repo directory.
+Only run once, the first time the repo is downloaded.

 TODO: Separate Google Drive links and install scripts for OpenMM and xTB.
 ZIP files should be placed in the top-level folder and gracefully handled by the install script, which copies them into `.build`.
 List the expected binary size of each.

-Run `./install-libraries.bat` in Git Bash, at the repo directory.
-Only run once, the first time the repo is downloaded.
+If you are having trouble installing the simulators, you can comment out the following lines of `Package.swift`: TODO

 ## Program Startup